crmaykish/VR65C02/README.md

 Real 6502 machine code is running on the CPU.
 This can be assembly or C code compiled with cc65.
 Since there is no physical ROM or RAM, the code has to live somewhere.
 My approach is to use the large amount of onboard Flash memory of the ATmega to store this.
 The main trick of VR65C02 is taking this compiled binary and getting it into the microcontroller Flash as part of the Arduino sketch upload.

+### Setup

+To build and deploy code to the VR65C02, you'll need to setup the following:
+1. Install Arduino to `/opt/local`
+2. Install MegaCoreX Arduino package
+3. Install cc65 or some other 6502 compiler/assembler
+4. Install make (`build-essential` on Debian/Ubuntu)
+5. Install Python 3.x

+Note: you may need to update the build.sh script if you're on a different platform.
+Windows will probably require a different approach.

+### Building

-The build process is done in a single script (build.sh).
+The build process is done in a single script, [build.sh](src/build.sh).
 The process looks like this:
 1. Compile 6502 C code into a binary ROM file.
 2. Run a Python script to convert this binary file into a C header file with a large const array of bytes.
 3. Compile the Arduino sketch with this generated header file.